sakshamsharma31789-svg/PROJECT2025/README.md

  Steps to install & run the project : 1.
 Install Python Make sure Python is installed on your computer.
 2.Download the Code
-   Download the `Project.py` file from this repository.
+   Download the `PROJECT.py` file from this repository.
 3. Install the Library
-   Open your terminal (Command Prompt) and run this command: bash pip install requests
+   Open your terminal (Command Prompt) and run this command: pip install requests
    Run the App Type this command in your terminal to start the bot--> python PROJECT.py